 Saturated fats remain a bit controversial, even today.
 For years, it was recommended to reduce saturated fats as much as possible.
 However, many recent studies (here, here, and here) have concluded that there is no scientifically demonstrable link between saturated fat and heart disease, as there is with trans fat.
-Advocates of the paleo diet and keto diets have pointed out that many historical societies enjoyed foods like beef, pork, and eggs in great quantities without experiencing the levels of heart disease we see today.
+Advocates of the and keto diets have pointed out that many historical societies enjoyed foods like beef, pork, and eggs in great quantities without experiencing the levels of heart disease we see today.

 The Good Stuff

 While trans fats come from processing, saturated and monounsaturated fats come from oils, avocados, and nuts.
 Diets high in these food items tend to produce high levels of HDL, or high-density lipoprotein cholesterol.
 This is the ‘good’ cholesterol that your body needs to clean up LDLs and function properly.